Mathématique: Chapter 5

 He stopped breathing.

-It faded down like a gathering, like the moments he had spent, waiting in the dark, for her to begin.
+It faded down like a gathering, like the moments he’d spent waiting in the dark for her to begin.
 One of the reasons he liked the Mendelssohn was that it had begun, always and unconventionally, with her.

 It turned anyway.

-The opening tore across his mind, all-consuming, solo violin turning viciously to E minor, rapidly descending, echoed, amplified by the orchestra that destroyed everything as it continued, his sense of self subsumed in ricochet arpeggios.
-He could not move, he could not think, his mind autoshredding through dynamic ranges as he reproduced an entire concerto at the expense of his own consciousness, bursting out of his mind as if it seethed there, as if he had been the one who had written it, as if it could pull him down alive.
+The opening tore across his mind: all-consuming solo violin in E minor, rapidly descending, echoed, amplified by an orchestra that destroyed everything as it entered, his sense of self subsumed in ricochet arpeggios.
+He couldn’t move, he couldn’t think, his mind autoshredding through dynamic ranges as he reproduced an entire concerto at the expense of his own consciousness, bursting out of his mind as if it seethed there, as if he’d been the one who’d written it, as if it could pull him down alive.

 He was hearing a continuous tone.